 Never sign with an agent or manager who asks you to get your actor photos from specific photographers in order to be represented by them!

 You can also get a list of acting headshot photographers from your acting school or acting class.
-If you live in New York or Los Angeles, Backstage magazine regularly has listings of photographers.
+If you live in New York or Los Angeles, Backstage - The Actor's Resource regularly has listings of photographers.
 You can also browse through photographers' work at many photo labs that do headshot reproduction.
 If you live in New York, look at Coleman Photographix.

 What if you live in a small town and can't find a photographer in your area that specializes in headshots for actors?
 Work with a portrait photographer and read the guidelines below to have an idea of what makes a good headshot.

 Most photographers have a website where they show a sample of their work.
 Here's what to look for when you look at actors' headshots: